 Monika Kurasiewicz had resigned herself to a life of weight gain and health problems.
-Then she adopted a plant-based diet and unleashed her full potential.
+Then she adopted a plant-based weight-loss diet and unleashed her full potential.

 I started my whole-food, plant-based journey in September 2016, when I went to Poland to visit my sister.
 She was already on the plant-based diet herself, and her husband introduced me to the book How Not to Die by Michael Greger, MD.
 At that point I was 35 years old and 165 pounds.
 My mom and my dad are overweight, and both have high blood pressure and diabetes.
 So I was on my way down a path that I thought I couldn’t change.